50 Essential WordPress Plugins Every Blogger Should Know

 Officially acquired by Automattic (the people behind WordPress), WooCommerce has been the most trusted and widely accepted ecommerce solution for WordPress.
 WooCommerce enables you to create feature-rich online shop within minutes.
 You can further extend capabilities by leveraging the power of premium add-ons.

-This is a premium plugin developed by WPMU Dev, which isn’t available for free in the WordPress repository.
-This plugin enables you to whitelabel WordPress to suit your client’s requirements.
+Branda is a free plugin developed by WPMU Dev, which is available in the WordPress repository.
+This plugin enables you to white label WordPress to suit your client’s requirements.
 It does so by removing all instances of the WordPress logo and text from the login screen and dashboard and replacing them with your brand’s visuals.

 15. Login Lockdown